osm-fr/ansible-scripts/README.md

 Configuring ansible
 -------------------

-A version of ansible >= 1.4 is sufficient, and is available in Debian testing, or from git repository https://github.com/ansible/ansible.git
+A version of ansible >= 2.2 is sufficient, and is available in Debian, or from git repository https://github.com/ansible/ansible.git.
+To install all dependency on Debian, use:

+    apt-get install ansible python-jmespath

 Then, a few variables are needed to launch ansible easily.